FusionAuth/fusionauth-site/site/_posts/2020-10-05-using-generic-connector.md

 With the big bang option, you also should create a rollback plan in case testing misses something, and things go sideways.

-This is a good choice when you have a small userbase, or aren't in production yet.
+This is a good choice when you have a small user base, or aren't in production yet.
 It also works when you need to decommission the legacy datastore as soon as possible, such as because of an upcoming license renewal.
 The big bang is operationally simpler too, because you are only running two systems for a small period of time; you keep the legacy system running only for so long as is required to verify the mass migration worked.

 The risks of this type of migration are: